jeffreylanters/unity-nest-utilities-client/README.md

 ```

 #### Select

+> This option is only available on Get requests.

 This parameter allows you to define which fields you want the results to contain.
 If one or more fields have been selected for a layer, the remaining layers will be omitted from the response.
 You can deep select fields by separating fields using a dot (f.e. brewers.name).